AlexQia/Local-Potential-Field-Multi-Unit-Activity/README.md

 The denoised local field potentials from Mouse 622 were epoched and averaged while the mouse was anesthetized under clean background conditions, relative to four different angles from which the Target 1 cue was presented.
 ![Repository Contents](Epoch_2.png)
 **Fig. 4** | Denoised epoched local field potentials (LFPs) corresponding to four different sound source locations
-<br><br>
+<br><br><br>

 `PCA_and_KMeans.ipynb`
 <br>
 When Mouse 622 was anesthetized under clean background conditions and target 1 was presented.
 Principal Component Analysis (PCA) was empolyed to reduce the dimensionality of the extracted features and to differentiate the LFPs corresponding to Angle 1 and LFPs of Angle 4.
 Classification accuracy was estimated using K-means clustering as more channels were counted.
 For each angle, each channel contains ten epochs.
-As more channels counted, the shape of data matrix from either angle 1 or angle 4 is always in the form of
+As more channels counted, the shape of data matrix from either angle 1 or angle 4 is always in the form of `ℝⁿˢᵃᵐᵖˡᵉˢ × mᶠᵉᵃᵗᵘʳᵉˢ`

-$$
-\mathbb{R}^{n_{\text{samples}} \times m_{\text{features}}}
-$$
 To quantify differences between signals, additional channels were incorporated to enrich the feature representation, while the sample size was held constant at n=10 to ensure consistency.
 If you change the number of samples, you're not just comparing signal content — you're also comparing dataset size, which introduces confounds.

 ![Repository Contents](lfp_pca.png)
 **Fig. 5** | K-means classification accuracy as a function of the number of channels included
-<br><br>
+<br><br><br>

 `Organized_Trialinfo_Analysis.ipynb`
 <br>